seanburlington/vagrant-rpmbuild/README.md

 Base boxes are quite a heavy download, but you only need to do it once and then you can have as many VMs as you want based on them, because the base is minimal and all extra config is done in puppet each of these VMs can serve a very differnt purpose - just by changing the Vagrantfile and puppet config.

-The Vagrantfile runs puppet in standalone mode, but the modules /should/ work with a client/server Puppet setup - so hopefully migrating the Vagrant setup to any Puppet manged system should be easy.
+The Vagrantfile runs puppet in standalone mode, but the modules _should_ work with a client/server Puppet setup - so hopefully migrating the Vagrant setup to any Puppet manged system should be easy.